Dev4rno/pwplz/README.md

 ### How It Works

--   **Startup**: When the application starts, it initializes the FastAPI app, mounts the static files directory, and creates an instance of the PasswordGenerator class.
+-   **Startup**: When the application starts, it initialises the FastAPI app, mounts the static files directory, and creates an instance of the PasswordGenerator class.

 -   **Password Generation**: Upon accessing the root endpoint (/), the application generates a set of passwords and renders them in the index.html template.